XantreDev/preact-signals/packages/react/README.md

 const A = () => <div data-a={sig}>{sig.value}</div>;
 ```

-#### How babel/swc plugin works
+#### How parser plugins works

+Supported parsers:

+- swc
+- babel

-Babel plugin transforms your components to subscribe to signals.
+Parser plugin transforms your components to subscribe to signals.
 It works in 3 modes:

 - `all` (default) - all components will be wrapped with try/finally block to track signals
 - `manual` - you should wrap your components with `@trackSignals` directive to track signals
 - `auto` - all component which contains `.value` access will be wrapped with try/finally block to track signals

 ##### How to specify mode

+- babel

 ```json
 {